Anna O'Byrne: Theatre

 O'Byrne returned to London for concerts in December 2016 and January 2017.

 Anna continued with My Fair Lady to Queensland Performing Arts Centre in Brisbane in March, with Charles Edwards as Henry Higgins, and at the Regent Theatre in Melbourne from 16 May to July 2017.
-A return Sydney season for My Fair Lady followed from August to October 2017 at the Capitol Theatre.
+A return Sydney season for My Fair Lad] followed from August to October 2017 at the Capitol Theatre.
 For her performance as Eliza Doolittle, she won a Helpmann Award for Best Female Actor in a Musical on 24 July 2017.
 She was also nominated for a Green Room Award.

 She returned to the London stage from November 2017 to February 2018 as Laura Fairlie in Andrew Lloyd Webber's The Woman in White at the Charing Cross Theatre.

 She joined Ramin Karimloo's Australasian tour in May and June 2018, as well as appearing as Laurey Williams in The Production Company's Oklahoma! alongside Simon Gleeson, Elise McCann and Bobby Fox in Melbourne.
 Back in London, she appeared in a workshop version of Unmasked, a not-so-reverent musical retrospective celebrating Andrew Lloyd-Webber's 70th birthday.

 In 2022, O'Byrne premiered her first solo show, Becoming Eliza, at Sydney Opera House.
 The concert evening explores her time in My Fair Lady and features songs from Julie Andrews' movies and musicals.

 Later that year, she played Mollie Ralston in the 70th anniversary Australian tour of The Mousetrap, directed by Robyn Nevin.
-The Mousetrap premiered at the Theatre Royal, Sydney, travelling in 2023 to Adelaide, Melbourne, Perth, Canberra and Brisbane before returning to Sydney.
+The Mousetrap premiered at the Theatre Royal, Sydney, travelling in 2023 to Adelaide, Melbourne, Perth, Canberra, and Brisbane before returning to Sydney.

 Early in 2023, O'Byrne sang with John Owen-Jones in The Voices of the West End, a series of concerts at the Bunkamura Concert Hall in Tokyo, Japan.